 The sliderules that are still on my bucket list are either the Keuffel & Esser Co.
 4160, the Sun Hemmi 257, or the Post 1491.
 These rules permit stoichiometric chemical calculations (in addition to the other normal sliderule functions).
 I will keep an eye on eBay… However, they tend to go for more than $100 - so I’m not holding my breath.

-My very first calculator was a TI-57.
+My very first calculator was a Radio Shack EC-4000 (a clone of the programmable TI-57).
 Man, those red LEDs could burn through a set of batteries really fast.
 I have owned lots and lots of disposable calculators (you know, $5.99 and throw it away or lose it after awhile).
 Some calculators, though, are more enduring.
 Scattered around my desk at work, I have a small menagerie of prized calculators.
 This includes:

-- HP 11C - In my opinion, the best pocket calculator of the 20th century
+- Hewlett Packard HP 11C - In my opinion, the best pocket calculator of the 20th century

-- HP 35S - A fairly worthy heir to the 11C
+- Hewlett Packard HP 35S - A fairly worthy heir to the 11C

-- TI-30X II - Great for crunching numbers in dirty laboratories (I have about six of these)
+- Texas Instruments TI-30X II - Great for crunching numbers in dirty laboratories (I have about six of these)

-- TI-84 Plus - Meh, I never really feel the need to break out a graphic calculator (that is what computers are for).
+- Texas Instruments TI-84 Plus - Meh, I never really feel the need to break out a graphic calculator (that is what computers are for).

-Other calculators that I wouldn’t mind having would include a HP 32S and a HP 42S.
 I also use calculator emulators on my mobile devices.
 On my iPhone, I use an HP11C emulator from RLM Tools.
-One my Chromebook, I use the official Hewlett Packard 15C emulator.
+On my Chromebook, I use the official Hewlett Packard 15C emulator.
 Both work as good as the originals.